MatteoScianna/Xylella-Diffusion/README.md

 In order to grasp completely the massive diseases caused by the diffusion of such an epidemic in Apulia, it is necessary to stress that olive farming in the southern province of Puglia accounts for about 40% of Italy’s olive oil production and is of major importance for the regional economy **[11]**.
 Furthermore, olive trees represent a strong symbol for the identity of the region and its people, with an important aesthetic and touristic value and culturale heritage.
 Because the landscape is dominated by centennial olive trees and a significant part of the olive crops is associated with family-based agriculture activities, the impact of the epidemic had extreme negative implications not only to olive producers and/or olive industry but has threatened the entire local economy, and the symbolic crop and landscape symbol of this territory.

 Indeed, the local nursery industry has suffered severe economic impacts as a result of the strict restrictions on the marketing and movement of plants for planting produced in the infected areas.
-Although, the infections have been found to be confined in the southern part of the Apulian region, with the rest of the national territory declared Xylella Fastidiosa free, the whole national nursery industry was affected by the unjustified limitations to importation imposed by some countries concerned about the potential risks of buying plants from Italy.
+Although, even if the infections have been found to be confined in the southern part of the Apulian region, with the rest of the national territory declared Xylella Fastidiosa free, the whole national nursery industry was affected by the unjustified limitations to importation imposed by some countries concerned about the potential risks of buying plants from Italy.
 As such, the true economic estimation of the overall damage suffered as a consequence of this Xylella Fastidiosa epidemic is overwhelming and difficult to accurately determine **[10]**.
 Without dwelling too much into phitosanitary and epidemiological details, we refer to **[6]** for an exhaustive discussion of the losses in terms of provisioning and cultural services, supporting services and impact in ecosystems, environment and biodiversity.

 Before to go deeper into the actual work, in order to provide a visual idea of the impact of Xylella Fastidiosa on at least the landscape of the territory, the picture below shows the Giant of Alliste monumental olive tree before and after having been infected by Xylella Fastidiosa.
 Photo by Donato Boscia.